OpenNMS/opennms-developer-training/docs/foundation/02-local-development.md

 > We only import a subset of the projects here for expediency.

-Once imported create a new launch configuration by selection `Run -> Debug Configuration`.
+Once imported, create a new launch configuration by selection `Run -> Debug Configuration`.

 Select `Remove Java Application` and click `New Launch Configuration`.